jeeshofone/RemoteDS/README.md

 # RemoteDS
- Enables a websocket to control an FRC robot
+ Enables the control of an FRC Robot